• Skip to primary navigation

 Instructions

-• In a food processor with the blade attachment, blend the walnuts and garlic for about 20-30 pulses.
+• In a food processor with the blade attachment, blend the nuts and garlic for about 20-30 pulses.

 • Add the basil, lemon juice, salt, and parmesan cheese (if using) to the walnut mixture.